MPC-Berkeley/barc/README.md

 The Berkeley Autonomous Race Car is a development platform for autonomous driving to achieve complex maneuvers such as drifting, lane changes, and obstacle avoidance.
 A 1/10 scale RC car and an embedded Linux computer make up the hardware platform of the project.
 This project aims to be fully open-source.
 The data collection process is cloud-based and brings new dimensions to the Vehicle Dynamics and Control Theory teaching and research world.

 This site is home to the repository.
 The main site for the project is [here](http://www.barc-project.com/).

 The primary folders in this repository include

+* docs
+  * Overview about the mechanical, electrical, and software deign of the vehicle.
+Descriptions of the vehicle models used for some control algorithms
 * CAD
   * DWX files for fabricating the deck and side brackets for the chassis, and STL files for fabricating the sensor mounts (e.g. hall effect sensor, camera, ultrasound) and the cover for the odroid.
 * Dator
   * Web server for cloud robotics.
 Provides a standard way to record data and events from one or more local computers for later analysis.
 Based on [this repo](https://github.com/bwootton/Dator) from Bruce Wooton
-* Arduino
+* arduino
   * Files to program the arduino to (1) send commands to the electronic speed control (ESC) unit and the servo, and to (2) acquire measurements from the encoders and ultrasound sensors</span></li>
-* Scripts
+* scripts
   * Bash programs that set up environment variables and launch the local server upon boot
 * MATLAB
   * Useful MATLAB scripts for processing ROS bag file.
 The bag files store all the message data (time stamped sensor measurements, actuator commands, etc) during an experiment
-* Workspace
+* workspace
   * **Robotic Operating System (ROS)** workspace that contains the barc package.
 This package holds the source code to control the vehicle using the ROS framework

 All software to control the vehicle resides in the *Arduino* and *Workspace* folders.